Ua Huka: Fauna

-As for large animals, there are only species introduced by man: horses, goats and feral pigs.

 Administration

 Administratively Ua Huka forms the commune (municipality) of Ua-Huka, part of the administrative subdivision of the Marquesas Islands.
 This commune consists solely of the island of Ua Huka itself.

 The administrative centre of the commune is the settlement of Hane.

 Demography

-The people of Ua Huka live on the south coast in the villages of Vaipaee, Hane and Hokatu.
+The people of Ua Huka live on the south coast in the villages of Vaipae'e, Hane and Hokatu.
 These three villages are part of the commune of Ua Huka.
-The island had 584 inhabitants in the 2002 census, a number that increased to 678 inhabitants according to 2017 figures, 13 living mainly in the villages of Vaipae and Hane.
+The island had 584 inhabitants in the 2002 census, a number that increased to 719 inhabitants according to 2022 figures, 13 living mainly in the villages of Vaipae and Hane.

 Population growth is one of the lowest in the Marquesas, mainly due to emigration.
-As there is no secondary school on the island, young people are forced to leave at a very young age, first to Nuku Hiva and then to Papeete for higher education.
+As there is no secondary school on the island, young people are forced to leave at a very young age, first to Nuku Hiva and then to Pape'ete for higher education.
 Many do not return to Ua Huka afterwards.